 Evidence from other human studies strongly supports the potential for CBD as a treatment for anxiety disorders at oral doses ranging from 300 to 600 mg (link).

 CBD Oil is antidepressant

 When it comes to treating depression, CBD has shown a promising effect compared to antidepressants.
 In one recent animal study, the data support a promising therapeutic profile for CBD as a new fast-acting antidepressant drug.
-These effects may be related through the activation of the BDNF signaling pathway which creates rapid changes in synaptic plasticity.
+These effects may be related to the activation of the BDNF signaling pathway that creates rapid changes in synaptic plasticity.
 Raising levels of serotonin through inhibiting 5-HT1a serotonin receptor activity is also responsible for an improvement in mood.